 You can use absolutely any of your favorite pizza toppings.
 Here are a few delicious ideas:

 - Manchego, chorizo and bell peppers.

 - Asiago, caramelized onion and pecan.

-- Mozzarella, roasted garlic and tomato.
+- Mozzarella, roasted garlic, tomato and black olives.

 - Caprese with fresh mozzarella, basil and tomatoes.